-- A. Course Website: https://ufl.instructure.com/courses/347745/ - B. Contacting Your Instructor: If you have a question about course mechanics or course material that cannot be answered from the syllabus, course announcements, or the course FAQ, please post it to the Discussion Boards on Canvas (see section IX "Getting Help", below).
-If you have a question involving a personal/grade-related issue, please e-mail Dr. Gerlach.
-E-mail is by far the best way of contacting Dr. Gerlach (rather than the phone).
+A. Course Website: https://ufl.instructure.com/courses/360589

+- B. Contacting Your Instructor: If you have a question about course mechanics or course material that cannot be answered from the syllabus, course announcements, or the course FAQ, please post it to the Discussion Boards on Canvas (see section IX "Getting Help", below).
+If you have a question involving a personal/grade-related issue, e-mail is by far the best way of contacting Dr. Gerlach (rather than the phone).
 All e-mail correspondence should originate from your @ufl.edu account, have your full name in the body of the e-mail, and contain "ZOO 4926" in the subject line.
 E-mails not meeting these requirements may not be recognized by my e-mail filters, and thus may not be answered.
-Barring unusual circumstances, I do my best to reply within 24 hours during the week, and 48 hours over the weekend.
-E-mails and Discussion Board posts are checked at least once per day, but sometimes not more than that. - C. Communications From Your Instructor: Each student is solely responsible for reading and following the instructions, guidelines and schedules in this syllabus and on the course webpage, or announced in class.
+I do my best to reply within 24 hours during the week, and 48 hours over the weekend.
+E-mails and Discussion Board posts are typically checked at least once per day, but sometimes not more than that. - C. Communications From Your Instructor: Each student is individually responsible for reading and following the instructions, guidelines, and schedules that are in this syllabus, posted on the course webpage, and announced in class.
 Not having read the information in this syllabus, on the webpage, or in course announcements will not constitute an excuse for missing deadlines, assignments, or other assessments.
 Please set your preferences in Canvas so that you receive timely notifications of course announcements and other information.

-V. Course Resources
+Course Resources